Telkota/NetherBot/README.md

  This is a hobby project done by Telkota.
  I wanted more experience in coding/programming, and at the same time maybe have something to show off.

+ *Edit 18th nov: I doubt I'll continue updating this, due to it never being utilized.
+It was an alright project to do at least*

  *As such I haven't really set up any licensing on it, along with it being a project made by a newbie so this project probably ain't the best resource to take from either.*

  There's probably some bugs to iron out, and code might be messy and/or confusing.